tramlinehq/store-quirks/README.md

 No, it does not.
 It automatically changes the version string to represent the "latest" version (in some sort of dubious semver-type of way).
 This only changes the name, of course.
 The build remains the same and is **not** swapped.

-### Q: When using Apple's phased release of an app, which version is presented to users downloading for the 1st time?
+### Q: During a phased release, what version is presented to users downloading for the 1st time?

 Phased rollout is only for automatic updates, new users will always download the latest build.
 Existing users can also go manually update the build from the app store.

 From ref – [https://developer.apple.com/help/app-store-connect/update-your-app/release-a-version-update-in-phases](https://developer.apple.com/help/app-store-connect/update-your-app/release-a-version-update-in-phases)

 ```
-Keep in mind that apps and app updates in phased release can be manually downloaded from the App Store by anyone at any time.
+Keep in mind that apps and app updates in phased release can be manually
+downloaded from the App Store by anyone at any time.
 ```

-### Q: **How does the release of an update work during a phased release?**
+### Q: **How does the release of a version update work during a phased release?**

-> Will version 2.0.1 be released only to the same 2% of the users that already received version 2.0?
+For example, will version 2.0.1 be released only to the same 2% of the users that already received version 2.0.0?
 Or it will be delivered to a completely new 2% of my users?
->

 It will be delivered to a completely new random sample of 2% users, no correlation.